Kenshiro-28/MAGI/README.md

 It uses Dux Distributed Global Search (DDGS), a metasearch library that aggregates results from diverse web search services.

 It only scrapes websites that explicitly authorize it in robots.txt.

+You can instruct MAGI to browse specific pages by including one or more URLs in your prompt (e.g., Compare the data from www.site-a.com and www.site-b.com).
+If valid addresses (starting with http://, https://, or www.) are detected, MAGI will skip the search engine and navigate directly to the provided links.

 ## Model